kelele0225/libvmod-redirect/README.rst

 HISTORY
 =======

-Version 0.5: Bug fix: when you vcl reloaded, hook method come off.
+Version 0.5: Bug fix: when you vcl reloaded, hook method be off.

 Version 0.4: Bug fix:Can not be redirected in a second function call to extremely rare.